opsdisk/metagoofil/README.md

     Your support ID is: 1234567890

 If that happens, just set the number of threads to 1...it will take longer but you will not get blocked.

+Added the `-u` user agent switch to randomize a user agent from user_agents.txt.
+Otherwise, the default is 'Mozilla/5.0 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)'.

 ##### Metadata Extraction